Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • What is Kali?

-Kali is known for its flowing and rhythmic movement patterns, which practitioners (Eskrimadors) can adapt to any type of weapon or no weapon at all.
+Kali is characterized by very effective and symmetric movements that is applied by practitioners (Eskrimadors) in any type of weapon or no weapon at all.

 • What combat sports are in the Olympics?